Grades & Properties of Wood Flooring —

 Grades of Curly Birch Flooring Available:

 Curly Birch is a type of wood from the birch tree in which the growth of the wood fibers produces a beautiful wavy grain figure that looks like watered silk.
 This type of flooring is relatively scarce because only an occasional tree is found to produce this peculiar grain pattern.
-When Birch lumber is graded, the majority of the Red heartwood and the Yellow sapwood are separated.
+When Birch lumber is graded, the majority of the red heartwood and the yellow sapwood are separated.
+The sapwood is referred to as Yellow Birch and the heartwood as Red Birch.
 Small amounts of Curly Birch are naturally found and separated out for its premium price.
-This page describes Curly Birch only, as Yellow Birch flooring and Red Birch are treated like separate species.
-Please refer to the Yellow Birch flooring properties page or the Red Birch flooring properties page for more information on Birch.
-Curly Birch is the most highly sought after Birch product.
+This page describes Curly Birch only, as Yellow Birch and Red Birch are treated like separate species.
+Please refer to the Yellow Birch flooring properties page or the Red Birch flooring properties page for more information on other types of Birch flooring.
+Curly Birch is the most highly sought-after Birch product.

 Flooring is normally made from one grade lower of lumber.
 Thus, #1 Common lumber will make Select and Better flooring and so on.
 Lumber is graded worst side, while flooring is graded best side of the board.
 The lumber is defected to yield a higher grade of flooring, except when Clear grade flooring is made.